bueler/opt/computing.md

   * [Python](http://python.org/) with the [numpy](https://numpy.org/) and [matplotlib](http://matplotlib.org/) libraries
   * [Julia](https://julialang.org/)

 You can turn in homework and projects using any of these.
-For a concrete comparison of Matlab/Octave versus Python, see my short note on [Programming languages compared](https://bueler.github.io/compareMOP.pdf).
+For a concrete comparison of Matlab/Octave versus Python, see my short note on [_Programming languages compared_](https://bueler.github.io/compareMOP.pdf).

 Note that I will _support_ Matlab/Octave by providing lots of examples, both in-class and as the posted solutions to exercises.
 I will not support Python and Julia in this manner.